Cema2019/Rock-paper-scissor-game-v2/README.md

 This is a simple Rock-Paper-Scissors game implemented in HTML, CSS, and JavaScript.
 The user can play against the computer, which randomly selects one of the three options.

-Play the game online at https://cema2019.github.io/Rock-paper-scissor-game-v2/
+Play the game online: <a href="https://cema2019.github.io/Rock-paper-scissor-game-v2/" target="_blank">Rock, Paper & Scissors</a>

 ## Features